koskath/arete2/course_content/SC/final_md_files/Lecture10/slide_19_transport-mode-and-lead-times.md

 - Inventory carrying costs for safety stock
 - Investment cost required to produce the inventory to fill the pipeline

-# Here is what the image contains:
+# Here is what the graph in slide 19 of lecture 12 contains:

 - Diagram with various stages (Booking in System, Arrival store USA, Arrival port (C), Sailing, Departure port Taiwan, Departure factory (A)) annotated.
 - Bars representing time with numbers and notations next to them.